KineticDeveloper/HACKvent2019/H3/README.md

 There doesn't seem to be any validation on this field... even `\" or \"=\"` and `{\"!=\", \"\"}`are accepted as usernames.

+## My odyssey: day 2

 Fresh day, new approach...

 I'm looking at the `token` parameter when calling for a random joke.
-The test script `test_token_chars.js` is testing which characters of the token are not relevant by setting each character to a value:
+The test script [test_token_chars.js](test_token_chars.js) is testing which characters of the token are not relevant by setting each character to a value:

 Initial token: